Complexity issues in some clustering problems in combinatorial circuits: Statement of Problems

-In the paper we will study a clustering problem under a delay model, where replication of the logic is not allowed.
-The delay model is the following. \begin{enumerate} \item Associated with every gate $v$ of the network there is a delay $\delta(v)$ and a weight $w(v)$. \item The delay encountered on an interconnection between two gates in a cluster is $d$. \item An interconnection between gates in different clusters suffers a delay of $D>>d$. \end{enumerate}
+In this paper, we study {\sc CN} under the delay model described as follows: \begin{enumerate} \item Associated with every gate $v$ of the circuit, there is a delay $\delta(v)$ and a size $w(v)$. \item The delay of an interconnection between two gates within a single cluster is $d$. \item The delay of an interconnection between two gates in different clusters is $D$, where $D>>d$. \end{enumerate}

-The weight of a cluster is the sum of the weights of the nodes in the cluster.
-The delay of the network is the maximum delay suffered on a path from a source to any of the sinks.
+The size of a cluster is the sum of the sizes of the gates in the cluster.

-The precise mathematical formulation of the problem can now be specified as follows: given a network $G=(V,E)$, with weights on the nodes, partition nodes into clusters so that \begin{enumerate} \item The weight of the cluster is bounded by $W$.